Practical 8: Fitting a Hidden Markov Model¶

 Setting Up the Hidden Markov Model¶

 In this section, you will fit a 2-state hidden Markov model.
 For this, you need a DataFrame in which only the affective variables you want to use in the model are included, plus the subject ID as the first column.
-Please feel free to use a subset of the provided affective variables, but do make sure to select at least two affective variables.
+Please feel free to use any subset of the provided affective variables, but do make sure to select at least two affective variables.

 Next, we convert the data into a format required by hmmlearn